Universality of Linearized Message Passing for Phase Retrieval with Structured Sensing Matrices

 \item Suppose that $\bm w \in \weightedGnum{\pi}{DA}$.
 Then, there exist constants $K_1,K_2,K_3> 0$ depending only on $\|\bm w\|$ (independent of $m$), such that for any {conflict free labelling} $\bm a \in \labelling{CF}(\bm w, \pi)$, we have:

 In the above display, $Z_\kappa \sim \gauss{0}{\kappa(1-\kappa)}$. \end{enumerate} \end{prop}

 The proof of these Propositions can be found in Appendix \ref{proof: clt_props} in the supplementary materials.
-The proofs use a coupling argument to replace the weakly dependent diagonal matrix $\barB$ with a i.i.d. diagonal entries (as in the proof of Lemma \ref{concentration}) along with a classical Berry Eseen inequality due to \citet{bhattacharya1975errors}.
+The proofs use a coupling argument to replace the weakly dependent diagonal matrix $\barB$ with a i.i.d. diagonal entries (as in the proof of Lemma \ref{concentration}) along with a classical Berry-Esseen inequality due to \citet{bhattacharya1975errors}.

-Finally, in order to finish the proof of Proposition \ref{proposition: free_probability_qf} regarding the universality of the normalized quadratic form we need to argue the number exceptional labellings under which $\E \matmom{\sqrt{m}\bm \Psi}{\bm w}{\pi}{\bm a}$ doesn't converge to the same Gaussian moment under the sub-sampled Hadamard and Haar models are an asymptotically negligible fraction of the total number of labellings.
+Finally, in order to finish the proof of Proposition \ref{proposition: free_probability_qf} regarding the universality of the normalized quadratic form we need to argue that the number of exceptional labellings under which $\E \matmom{\sqrt{m}\bm \Psi}{\bm w}{\pi}{\bm a}$ doesn't converge to the same Gaussian moment under the sub-sampled Hadamard and Haar models are an asymptotically negligible fraction of the total number of labellings.

 \begin{lem} Let $\pi \in

 {[k]}$ be a partition and $\bm w \in \weightedGnum{\pi}{DA}$ be a weight matrix disassortative with respect to $\pi$.
 We have, $|\cset{\pi}\backslash \labelling{CF}(\bm w, \pi)| \leq |\pi|^4 \cdot m^{|\pi|-1}$, and